 On December 28, 2020, the New York Senate Special Session was held to consider the COVID-19 Emergency Eviction and Foreclosure Prevention Act.

-The bill is the most robust to date in terms of extending eviction moratoriums and is intended to keep New York tenants and property owners in their homes if they are experiencing economic challenges due to the coronavirus pandemic.
+The bill is the most robust to date in terms of extending eviction moratoriums.
+It is intended to keep New York tenants and property owners in their homes.
+Also, they are experiencing economic challenges due to the coronavirus pandemic.

 Any eviction proceedings that have already been initiated within 30 days of the pending legislation will be put on hold for a minimum of 60 days to afford renters and mortgagers the chance to file a declaration of hardship.